Chart Color Schemes

 Dover Gardens features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 65.9% of all households, including 24.4% couples with children, 26.3% couples without children, and 13.3% single parent families.
-Non-family households make up the remaining 34.1%, with lone person households at 30.1% and group households comprising 4.2%.
+Non-family households constitute the remaining 34.1%, with lone person households at 30.1% and group households comprising 4.2%.
 The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.4.

 Frequently Asked Questions - Households